Donders-Institute/docker-swarm-setup/doc/tutorial/swarm.rst

     ID                            HOSTNAME            STATUS              AVAILABILITY        MANAGER STATUS      ENGINE VERSION svdjh0i3k9ty5lsf4lc9d94mw *   vm1                 Ready               Active              Leader              18.06.1-ce

 Et voilà!
 You have just created a swarm cluster, as simple as one command...
-As you have noticed, it is a one-node cluster.
-In addition, you see that the node is by default a manager.
+Obviously, it is a cluster with only one node, and the node is by default a manager.
 Since it is the only manager, it is also the leading manager (*Leader*).

 Join tokens
 ===========